getify/Functional-Light-JS/ch3.md

 getCurrentUser( function foundUser(user){ /* .. */ } );
 ```

-Instead of taking all the arguments at once (`ajax(..)`), or some of the arguments up-front (`partial(..)`) and some later, the `curriedAjax(..)` function gets one argument at a time, each in a separate function call.
+Instead of taking all the arguments at once (like `ajax(..)`), or some of the arguments up-front and the rest later (via `partial(..)`), this `curriedAjax(..)` function receives one argument at a time, each in a separate function call.

-Currying is similar to partial application in that each successive curried call sort of partially applies another argument to the original function, until all arguments have been passed.
+Currying is similar to partial application in that each successive curried call kind of partially applies another argument to the original function, until all arguments have been passed.

 The main difference is that `curriedAjax(..)` will explicitly return a function (we call `curriedGetPerson(..)`) that expects **only the next argument** `data`, not one that (like the earlier `getPerson(..)`) can receive all the rest of the arguments.

 If an original function expected 5 arguments, the curried form of that function would take just the first argument, and return a function to accept the second.
-That one would take just the second argument, and return a function for to accept the third.
+That one would take just the second argument, and return a function to accept the third.
 And so on.

 So currying unwinds a higher-arity function into a series of chained unary functions.

 How might we define a utility to do this currying?
-We're going to use some tricks from Chapter 1.
+We're going to use some tricks from Chapter 2.

 ```js
 function curry(fn,arity = fn.length) {